Tick, Tick... Boom! (film)

 Tick, Tick...
 Boom! (also stylized as tick, tick...
-BOOM!) is a 2021 American biographical musical film directed by Lin-Manuel Miranda in his feature directorial debut.
+BOOM!) is a 2021 American biographical musical drama film directed by Lin-Manuel Miranda in his feature directorial debut.
 Written by Steven Levenson, who also serves as an executive producer, it is based on the stage musical of the same name by Jonathan Larson, a semi-autobiographical story about Larson writing a musical to enter into the theater industry.
 The film stars Andrew Garfield as Larson, alongside Robin de Jesús, Alexandra Shipp, Joshua Henry, Judith Light, and Vanessa Hudgens.

 Tick, Tick...
 Boom! had its world premiere at the AFI Fest on November 10, 2021, and began a limited theatrical release two days later, before streaming on Netflix on November 19.
 The film received positive reviews for Garfield's performance, the editing, and Miranda's direction.
-It was named one of the best films of 2021 by the American Film Institute, and was nominated for Best Motion Picture - Musical or Comedy at the 79th Golden Globe Awards, and Best Picture at the 27th Critics' Choice Awards.
-For his performance, Garfield earned numerous awards, including the Golden Globe Award for Best Actor in a Motion Picture – Musical or Comedy, and a nomination for the Academy Award for Best Actor.
-The film additionally received an Academy Award nomination for Best Film Editing.
+It was named one of the best films of 2021 by the American Film Institute, and was nominated for Best Motion Picture - Musical or Comedy at the 79th Golden Globe Awards, Best Picture at the 27th Critics' Choice Awards, as well as Best Film Editing at the 94th Academy Awards.
+For his performance, Garfield won the Golden Globe Award for Best Actor in a Motion Picture – Musical or Comedy, and was nominated as Best Actor for the Academy Award, Actor Award for Outstanding Performance by a Male Actor in a Leading Role, and Critics' Choice Movie Award for Best Actor.

 Plot

 In 1992, Jonathan Larson performs his rock monologue Tick, Tick...
 Boom! at New York Theatre Workshop, accompanied by friends Roger and Karessa.
 He describes a constant ticking noise he hears in his head and begins to tell the story of the events leading to his 30th birthday.
 An unseen narrator explains the film is the true story of Larson, "except for the parts Jonathan made up."

 In early 1990, Jonathan juggles work at the Moondance Diner in SoHo while preparing for a workshop of his musical and passion project Superbia.
 He feels pressure to be successful before he turns 30: with his birthday just over a week away, he sees the workshop as his last chance ("30/90").
 Jonathan has a party at home with friends, including his former roommate Michael, his girlfriend Susan, and fellow waiters Freddy and Carolyn ("Boho Days").
 Susan tells Jonathan about a teaching job at Jacob's Pillow and asks him to come.
 Michael, who previously left theater for a lucrative advertising career ("No More"), sees Susan's offer as an opportunity for Jonathan to consider a serious future and invites Jonathan to join an advertising focus group at his company.
 Jonathan's producer Ira asks him to write a new song for Superbia because the story needs it.
 This troubles him, as his idol Stephen Sondheim told him the same at a composing workshop some years ago ("LCD Readout"), but he can't come up with anything, and he only has a week.